yj-jang-98/Faster-packing/README.md

 git clone https://github.com/CDSL-EncryptedControl/CDSL.git
 ```

-There are two files.
-1. `Ring-GSW.go` (without packing.
-Section 3 of [1])
-2. `Ring-GSW_Packed.go` (with packing.
-Section 4 of [1])

-Then, change the directory to a folder you wish to use and run the 'main.go' file.
+Then, change the directory to a folder you wish to use and run the `main.go` file.
 For example,

 ```
 cd ctrRGSW/noPacking